kine/navertical_tasks/README.md

 ## Changelog

+### 0.0.91

+- Fixed bug with duplicities from get-navcontainerappinfo in PublishDocker task

 ### 0.0.88-0.0.90

 - Fixed bug in publishbcappdocker because missing new parameter introduced in navcontainerhelper to sort result (failing on recursion)